The Star Fleet Series

 The Herb Plot by Zack Chapter 7

-Interloper moved through hyperspace, if 'moved' could be applied in the context of traveling outside of space and time.
+Interloper moved through hyperspace, if 'moved' could be applied in

 The message from the Admiralty was addressed to the Interloper's commanding officer, and after Captain Goda read the rescue orders she sent for Lieutenant Commander Pami Erig, Officer-in-Charge of the Special Activities Detachment.
 "Well, Pami, you're going to have a chance to try out your new organization.
 Two anthropologists from the University of Zarn have gone missing in Avorna.
 That's a medieval kingdom on the third planet of star H662541034."
 (Captain Goda always gave the star number.
 No one else cared.)